-Thank you to our grantee partners who shared their personal insights and reflections to support future sabbatical participants.
+We also extend our heartfelt thanks to our grantee partners who have participated in the Sabbatical Grant Program.
+Your willingness to share personal insights and reflections will undoubtedly support and inspire future sabbatical participants.

-The Healing Trust

-2928 Sidco Dr, Nashville, TN 37204 (615) 284-8271 www.healingtrust.org info@healingtrust.org
+The Healing Trust 2928 Sidco Dr, Nashville, TN 37204 (615) 284-8271 www.healingtrust.org info@healingtrust.org